johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 = 1.3 =
 * Adds support for table caption
+* Fixes a javascript issue for ACF version 4

 = 1.2.6 =
 * Replaces jQuery.noConflict methode
 * Prevents PHP error if table fields value is from a previous fieldtype